cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/09-grouping-and-aggregation/grouping-and-aggregation.rst

     SELECT COUNT(price), SUM(price), AVG(price), MIN(price), MAX(price)
     FROM bookstore_inventory;

-In addition to ignoring ``NULL`` values, it is possible to indicate that duplicate values should be ignored, by putting the **DISTINCT** keyword before the argument of the aggregate function.
-This is mostly useful when used with **COUNT**.
-For example, if we want to know the total number of books versus the number of unique titles in our inventory, we could do:
+In addition to ignoring ``NULL`` values, it is possible to indicate that duplicate values should be ignored by putting the **DISTINCT** keyword before the argument of the aggregate function.
+This is mostly useful when combined with **COUNT**.
+For example, if we want to know the total number of books versus the number of unique titles in our inventory, we could write:

 ::